Zero to FPGAs using BinderHub

 -

-In the BinderHub endpoint you setup previously select Git repository from the drop down list and then paste the following URL:
+In the BinderHub endpoint you setup previously, paste the following URL and then hit Launch:

-and click Launch.
-You should now see the docker image being built and after a while a Jupyter Notebook will automatically pop up. -
+You should then see a docker image being built and after a while you should be reirected to a fully working Jupyter Notebook environment.

 Run any of the notebooks available or create your own.